Vegan Matcha Meringues #aquafaba

 You’d think that I’d completed experimenting with it while I was writing my cookbook, but it turns out I’m still discovering new ways to use it.

-For the book, I primarily used the French Meringue method for creating the aquafaba meringe.
+For the book, I primarily used the French Meringue method for creating the aquafaba meringue.
 Simply put, you beat the aquafaba together with a little sugar and a stabilizer, usually cream of tartar.
 An example of this would be the Vegan Chocolate Mousse.

 There is also an Italian Meringue method, which I used for creating marshmallows.
 This process includes creating a simple syrup and then beating it into the already-whipped aquafaba meringue.